VEuPathDB/StaticContent/content/common/subscriptions.md

 <div class="static-content">

   <div class="top">
     <p><b style="font-size:110%">Why are we implementing a subscription service?</b> VEuPathDB is freely accessible to anyone, but maintaining and updating database resources is not free.
-The changing funding landscape makes it difficult to sustain essential infrastructure through grants, necessitating the implementation of a mandatory subscription service ... even if your applicable subscription fee is $0.
+The changing funding landscape makes it difficult to sustain essential infrastructure through grants, necessitating a mandatory subscription service ... even if your applicable subscription fee is $0.
 Fees have been established through consultation with our user communities, and are based on the scale of your group's operation and frequency of usage for data-mining and dissemination.</p>
   </div>

   <div class="container">

   <div class="column1">
-    <h3>for Academic Research Groups:</h3>
+    <h3>for Academic Research Groups</h3>
     <p style="padding-bottom:1em">To determine your group's fair share of VEuPathDB annual costs:</p>

     <div class="container">